-Born in 1941 in Redesdale, central Victoria, John grew up on his parents’ 1,700 acre sheep and cattle and rotational cropping holding.called Summer Hill.
-“From the word go he worked all the jobs around the place”, John recalls.
+Born in 1941 in Redesdale, Victoria, he grew up on his parents’ 1,700 acre sheep, cattle and rotational holding.
+“From the word go I helped with all the jobs around the place”, John recalls.
 He worked on the property right up to joining the Columbans, aged 23.
 “I never had a city job.
 I went into the seminary as a ‘hayseed’.
-I was the ‘boy from the bush’, a ‘country hick !”
+I was the ‘boy from the bush’, a ‘country hick’ !”

 After ordination he was posted to Peru, where he’s been for most of the last fifty years.
 By 2020 he reckoned he’d filled just about every missionary role imaginable.
 Then, Covid came knocking.

-He was in semi-retirement in our Centre House in Lima, a fairly pleasant spot set amidst a kind of oasis (Lima lies in the world’s driest desert) and surrounded by schools and a university (all of which got closed down for the duration of the crisis).
+He was in semi-retirement in our Centre House in Lima, a pleasant spot set amidst a kind of oasis (Lima lies in the world’s driest desert).
 Peru was hit very hard by the pandemic and the economic collapse which followed.
 The Columbans were in lock-down for months, leaving them with two challenges – how to keep THEMSELVES sane and the PEOPLE cared for, given the new restrictions.

 A regular routine has now emerged.
 John and Gaspar look after the day-to-day running of the mini-farm.
-As required, Atonio and Iowane come in and prepare new beds, adding manuer, doing regluar watering , and harvesting the produce.
-Some is kept for the Columban houses, but the majority goes to one or ,bmore of the ‘comedores’.
+As required, Atonio and Iowane come in and prepare new beds, add manure, do the watering and harvest the produce.
+Some is kept for the Columban houses, but the majority goes to one or more of the ‘comedores’.
 It is planned to continue this system even after the coronavirus emergency ends for, as John points out, the effects of this virus on the poor will last for years.

-John insists this has resulted in the best of all worlds.
+“Hegs” insists this has resulted in the best of all worlds.
 The poor are helped, Columban running costs are defrayed and, “it is great therapy for me.
 I love it.
 I go out working every afternoon after lunch.
-Much healtier than a long ‘siesta’.
+Much healthier than a long ‘siesta’.
 It’s doing me good.”